AhmedMourad0/Query/README.md

 # Query
-A Java library that provides a fluent api to write queries.
+A Java library that provides a fluent query builder.
 (Dead)

 ### Syntax